AidenNelsonsPortfolio/KnapsackDP/README.txt

 -----------------------------------------------------------------

-Depending upon your choice, you will either enter a new weight bound, which will recompute the solutions matrix and return the ideal set, or you will exit the program.
+Depending upon your choice, you will either enter a new weight bound, (which has to be greater than zero, by the way) which will recompute the solutions matrix and return the ideal set, or you will exit the program.

 -----------------------------------------------------------------